AndreasLrx/ecstasy/doc/Glossary.md

 ## Resource

-A resource is a shared and globally accessible piece of data that can be utilized by systems or entities in the ECS.
+A resource is a shared and globally accessible piece of data that can be used by systems or entities in the ECS.
 Resources typically represent data that is not tied to a specific entity but is needed by various parts of the [registry](@ref ecstasy::Registry), such as configuration settings or global parameters.

 @note
 In ecstasy, the [Entities](@ref ecstasy::Entities) class is a resource present by default in the [registry](@ref ecstasy::Registry).